MrEpicest/Resultant-Vector-Calculator/README.md

-**MY INSPIRATION: (😁)**
+**MY INSPIRATION:**

 During my junior year of high school, in my precalculus class, we learned how to add the equations of two vectors to get that of a resultant vector.
 During that unit, I remember wondering, "What if I just wrote my own program that could do all this for me?"
 I didn't end up doing it during that unit, but the following summer, the summer of my senior year, I hadn't forgotten about the idea, and I decided to start working on it to challenge my programming skills.
-I probably spent more time on it than I should have heheh, but I gotta say I was pretty happy with the result. 😊
+I probably spent more time on it than I should have heheh, but I gotta say I was pretty happy with the result.

 **THE PROGRAM WORKS AS FOLLOWS:**